-- SEC. \\\\.
-Section 11344 of the Government Code is amended to read: - 15 11344.
+- 11344.
 The office shall do all of the following: - (a) Provide for the official compilation, printing, and publication of adoption, amendment, or repeal of regulations, which shall be known as the California Code of Regulations.
 On and after July 1, 1998, the office shall make available on the Internet, free of charge, the full text of the California Code of Regulations, and may contract with another state agency or a private entity in order to provide this service. - (b) Provide for the compilation, printing, and publication of weekly updates of the California Code of Regulations.
-This publication shall be known as the California Regulatory Code of Regulations Supplement and shall contain amendments to the code. - (c) Provide for the publication dates and manner and form in which regulations shall be printed and distributed and ensure that regulations are available in printed form at the earliest practicable date after filing with the Secretary of State. - (d) Ensure that each regulation is printed together with a reference to the statutory authority pursuant to which it was enacted and the specific statute or other provision of law which the regulation is implementing, interpreting, or making specific. - Comment.
-This section is amended to change the name of the California Regulatory Code Supplement.
+This publication shall be known as the California Regulatory Code Supplement California Code of Regulations Supplement and shall contain amendments to the code. - (c) Provide for the publication dates and manner and form in which regulations shall be printed and distributed and ensure that regulations are available in printed form at the earliest practicable date after filing with the Secretary of State.

+(d) Ensure that each regulation is printed together with a reference to the statutory authority pursuant to which it was enacted and the specific statute or other provision of law which the regulation is implementing, interpreting, or making specific.